 Neither is the case.
 Life is more complicated than that.
 It’s easy to want, it’s much harder to do.
 Here are 10 reasons why we want but don’t do:

 2. Something/someone is punishing your effort—This is the scenario where you feel like every time you try, you get hit over the head.
 This can come in many forms.
-I remember one person I worked with talked about how every time she tried to lose weight her mother would make infuriating comments, like “Are you going to eat that?
-I thought you were trying to lose weight!” or “I can’t even tell you lost 10 pounds, isn’t that strange?”
-Kindly ask the person to stop once, but after that I recommend distancing yourself from the offending person—not entirely, but to the extent that you can tolerate them without losing your enthusiasm.
-Find the comfortable distance and stick to it.
+I remember one person I worked with talked about how every time she tried to lose weight her mother would make infuriating comments: “Are you going to eat that?
+I thought you were trying to lose weight!”
+Or “I can’t even tell you lost 10 pounds, isn’t that strange?”
+Kindly ask the person to stop once, but after that, I recommend distancing yourself from the offending person—not entirely, but to the extent that you can tolerate them without losing your enthusiasm.
+Find a comfortable distance and stick to it.

 6. Unrealistic Expectations.
 Sometimes our idea (or hope) of what it takes to achieve a weight goal is a bit unrealistic.
 If your efforts are repeatedly resulting in little to no progress, you may need to increase the intensity of your effort.
 Even though you may feel like you are doing a lot, it still might not be enough to be really moving the scale.
-See this post about getting started losing weight for more on making sure your efforts result in outcomes.
+(For more on making sure your efforts result in outcomes, see this post about getting started losing weight.)